 A relentless touring schedule throughout their first three years has seen PAWS tour the UK, Europe, and the USA, gathering a strong and loyal fan base in the process.
 The band have toured with Japandroids, Bleached, We Are Scientists, The Cribs and have also opened shows for The Breeders, Fucked Up, Mates Of State, No Age, Wavves, Ty Segall among many others.
 Spin Magazine placed the band at number four on their “Top 50 Best Acts at SXSW Festival 2013”, where they managed to pack in a frightening number of shows.

 PAWS bash out infectious, lo-fi, garage pop-rock that can quickly shift from cute melancholia to an unnerving territorial roar.
 On top of the pulsating noise the 3 piece produce sit dreamy melodies that bare the bones of their author.
 Lyrical topics slide between sarcastic self-analysis and brutal home truths.
 Their energetic live show highlights the dynamics in their music and lyrics - soft, warm, and comforting verses that lead you unknowingly into a vicious, claws-out attack from the chorus.

 In spring 2013 Matthew departed from the band to pursue other interests and Ryan Drever (No Island/Garden Of Elks) was added to complete the PAWS puzzle.

-2014 will see the release of their sophomore album for FatCat, which will be recorded in New York.
+2014 saw the release of their second album ‘Youth Culture Forever’, recorded in upstate New York.